Courses for the Minor in Sustainability Studies: 2021-2022

 12-credit block (choose four)

-Prerequisite: Membership in the Loyola College for Diversity and Sustainability, or permission of the College.
-The student works under the supervision of a Fellow of the Loyola Sustainability Research Centre, a Fellow of the Loyola College for Diversity and Sustainability (LCDS), or another faculty member approved by the College on an in-depth research project of relevance to either Sustainability Studies or Diversity Studies.
-A formal, written report is required.
+Prerequisite: Membership in the Loyola College for Diversity and Sustainability, 30 credits, and permission of the College.
+The student works under the supervision of a Concordia faculty member on an in-depth research project approved by the Loyola College for Diversity and Sustainability as relevant to either Sustainability Studies or Diversity Studies.
+Note that the onus is on the student to find a supervisor willing to supervise their work.

-(1) Students registered to begin the Minor in January 2019 or later cannot take this course towards their Minor if they are also registered in a Major, Specialization, or Honours program hosted by the Department of Biology.
+Note: Students registered to begin the Minor in January 2019 or later cannot take this course towards their Minor if they are also registered in a Major, Specialization, or Honours program hosted by the Department of Applied Human Sciences.

 This course explores the situation of First Peoples across the world from a comparative indigenous perspective.
 The primary aim of the course is to familiarize students with the similarities and differences between indigenous cultures and nations within the context of global colonialism past and present.